MicrosoftDocs/query-docs/query-languages/dax/distinctcount-function-dax.md

 manager: kfile
 ---
 # DISTINCTCOUNT
-The DISTINCTCOUNT function counts the number of distinct values in a column.
+Counts the number of distinct values in a column.

 ## Syntax